NimbleBoxAI/nbox/docs/source/jobsdeploy.job.rst

 .. code-block:: python

-  def get_op() -> Operator:
+  def get_op(serving: bool = False) -> Operator:
-  """Function to initialising your job, it might require passing a bunch of arguments.
-  Use this function to get the operator by manually defining things here"""
+    if serving:
+      # initialise your Operator for NBX-Serving here
+      operator = None

+      # confused? uncomment lines below
+      # from nbox.lib.demo import MagicServing
+      # operator = MagicServing()
+    else:
+      # initialise your Operator for NBX-Job here
+      operator = None

+      # confused? uncomment lines below
-  # from nbox.nbxlib.ops import Magic
+      from nbox.lib.demo import Magic
-  # return Magic()
+      operator = Magic()

-  # >>> YOUR CODE HERE <<< #
-  return
+    return operator

-If you are unsure, you can just uncomment the first two lines and return the initialised ``Magic`` operator.
+If you are unsure, you can just uncomment the two lines and return the initialised ``Magic`` operator.
 Go to the folder and run the following commands to deploy:

 .. code-block:: bash

-  cd PROJECT_NAME/      # go the folder
-  python3 exe.py deploy # put your job on production.
+  nbx jobs upload moonshot --id_or_name "moonshot" --workspace_id "your-workspace-id"

+The logs will contain all the instructions for ``trigger``-ing the job.
+With the above code you have only uploaded the code, to run the job you will need to trigger it.
+This can be done from the dashboard or from the code as given in the logs.

 Creating Custom Jobs